Free resourceEvidence based

 High vs very low

-Retrieval practice means closing your notes and attempting to retrieve information from memory — without any cues in front of you.
-The testing effect (Roediger and Karpicke, 2006) shows that the act of retrieving information from memory does not just measure learning.
+Retrieval practice means closing your notes and attempting to retrieve information from memory — without any cues.
+The testing effect (Roediger and Karpicke, 2006) shows that the act of retrieving information does not just measure learning.
 It produces it.
-Attempting to recall something, even unsuccessfully, creates stronger encoding than reading the correct answer passively.

-Distributed practice — the timing of revision matters
+Distributed practice — timing matters as much as method

 1

 Replace re-reading with blank page retrieval.
 After reading a topic, close everything and write down everything you can remember.
 Check the gaps.
-Study the gaps — not the parts you already recalled.
+Study the gaps.

 2

 Start Anki today.
 Free at ankiweb.net.
-Create one deck per subject.
+15 minutes daily.
 The algorithm handles the spacing automatically.
-15 minutes daily produces retention that months of re-reading cannot match.

 3